yuly3/mcp-snowflake/docs/dev-notes/2025-08-17/tool-refactoring-and-testing-guide.md

     assert str(exception) in result[0].text
 ```

-## Phase 6: Adapter Layer Enhancement (Optional)
+## Phase 6: Adapter Layer Logging Enhancement (Mandatory)

 ### 6.1 Logging Enhancement

-If the tool has an associated adapter, enhance logging:
+**Important**: All adapters must have enhanced logging with structured extra fields for debugging and monitoring.

+For tools with associated adapters, implement comprehensive logging:

 ```python
 import logging